Noddy (character): Books

 On 17 November 2008, it was announced that Enid Blyton's granddaughter, Sophie Smallwood, was to write a new Noddy book to celebrate the character's 60th birthday.
 Noddy and the Farmyard Muddle (2009) was illustrated by Robert Tyndall, who has drawn the characters in the Noddy books since 1953, ever since the death of the original illustrator, Harmsen van der Beek.

-Television adaptations productions and incarnations
+Television adaptations and other incarnations

-In the 1990s and early 2000s TV series adaptation, as well as a new series of books, Noddy has been updated, with the original Golliwog characters replaced by other sorts of toys.
-For example, Mr. Golly who ran the Toyland garage was replaced by Frenchman Monsieur Polly in the 1975 series, and, during the 1992–1999 series, by Mr. Sparks.
-Dinah Doll, described as "a black, assertive minority female", was added to the franchise by then.
+In the 1990s and early 2000s TV series adaptations, as well as a new series of books, Noddy has been updated, with the original Golliwog characters replaced by other sorts of toys.
+For example, Mr. Golly who ran the Toyland garage was replaced by French Monsieur Polly in the 1975 series, and, during the 1992–2000 series, by Mr. Sparks.
+Dinah Doll, a British-African female character, was added to the franchise by then.